ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/source/ListArrayDynamic.rst

 Finally, here is the full source code for the class ``DynamicArrayList``.
 Note that now the constructor doesn't take any capacity argument, since the internal array will automatically grow when needed.

-In this example, we set the capacity multiplier to 1.5, meaning that we grow by 50% and shrink by 33% on every resize.
-The minimum load factor is set to 50% (which is smaller than 1/1.5 = 67%), and the minimum array capacity is 8.
-All these constants can be changed at will.

 .. codeinclude:: ChalmersGU/DynamicArrayList
    :tag: DynamicArrayList